GitRoot

 42

-43To add a portion of code (called pull-request, merge-request or request-merge) in GitRoot, you need to make a uniquely named branche and push it.
-After that, pull changes made by the grafter plugin.
-Yes we call that a `graft`.
+43To add some code into GitRoot project (called pull-request, merge-request or request-merge) , you need to create a branch with a unique name, and push it.
+Then, pull the changes made by the grafter plugin.
+By the way, this is what we call a `graft` in GitRoot.

 44

 45You need to link an issue to any graft by moving the `issues/issue.md` to another directory (`close` today but can change).
-Review the instruction in the graft itself.
+Review the instructions in the graft itself.

 46